-On the first Sunday in Advent, we gave out 100 one-hundred dollar bills in worship ($10,000) thanks to the generosity of a family in our church.
+On the first Sunday in Advent, we gave out 200 one-hundred dollar bills in worship ($20,000) thanks to the generosity of several families and individuals in our church.
+This past Sunday we gave out another $1600 bringing our total to $21,600.
 Participants were asked to do two things:

 1) BE INTENTIONAL as you use your heart and imagination to share the love of Christ with someone (or more than one person) who needs it; and

 2) TELL US YOUR STORY about how you decided to reach out.

 If you or your family took one of the $100 bills, we’re praying for you and can’t wait to see what unfolds as you offer a blessing to someone else in the name of Christ and our church.
 Send your stories to Rev. Ron and we’ll share the good news with others here!

 Thanks to Jamie Costello, News Anchor at WMAR-2 for coming out and helping us share the good news about this project on December 14th.
 The story ran that night on the 11pm news but if you missed it you can see it here.
 Thanks, too, to Clint Provenza, Lori Schaefer, Gina Ingel & Diane Schulkowski for so thoughtfully and joyfully sharing their stories